Skip to content

 Concrete steps:

-1. Attribute every failure to a specific layer.
+Attribute every failure to a specific layer.
 Don't just say "the model sucks."
 Ask: was the task unclear?
 Was context insufficient?
 Were there no verification methods?
-Map each failure to one of the five layers above.
+Map each failure to one of the five failure layers (task specification, context provision, execution environment, verification feedback, state management).
+Build this habit, and you'll find "the model isn't good enough" appearing less and less in your logs.

 Completion criteria: